 Savary Island has the "Hawaii of BC" moniker, and indeed, beaches are sandy, waters are warmer, but be warned; there are no public toilets on Savary, and there is limited camping owing to beach house community at each end.
 Savary Island is an easy 45 minute paddle out of Lund B.C., which is just a 30 minute drive north of Powell River.
 Lund is also the launching point for the Copeland Islands, and Desolation Sound (as is Okeover inlet).
 Powell River Sea Kayaking will rent you doubles and singles for either launch point.

 Savary is a long and narrow island that runs more east/west than north/south.
 We camped on the northerly shore, west of the government docks, past 'second point' and close to the fire hall or Indian Springs area (see attached waypoints).
+We didn't have enough daylight to reach the famed south shore -- so this was our beach.
 The whole island is only 5 miles long, so one can circumnavigate Savary on a long day trip.
 But a more relaxed pace would include an evening on a local Savary beach coupled with a visit to the nearby Copeland islands, just minutes from Lund.
 Beware the heavy boat traffic out of Lund.

-On a long weekend, we found most visitors to Savary were land-lubbers who took the short water taxi from Lund or ferried themselves over in little power boats.
+On a long weekend, we found most visitors to Savary were likely residents or visitors who took the short water taxi from Lund or ferried themselves over in little power boats.
 As a result, the lee-side ends of the island are crowded with anchored power boats.
 Another vote for the south side.

 Lund is a picturesque burg with in-town camping, marina, kayak rental, and a great cafe on the water called 'Starboard cafe', which is reasonably priced with awesome seafood.
 The campground we stayed at, SunLund by the Sea (604-483-9220), is $15 a night, and our spot was a 50 yard dash to the Marina and the cafe, where a fine meal was had at a funky dockside restaurant.
-Neil Young wafted out from the kitchen area--you get the sense a lot of old hippies have settled here.
+A Neil Young song wafted out from the kitchen area -- you get the sense this is a relaxed place.

 Owing to the unique geography, there are plant species here that are only found on tropical islands.
 Warm is relative, so keep that in mind--it's still B.C.